 photo: My Blogging Zen Spot

 Happy 2014 everyone.
 I hope you had a great yuletide season.
 Amidst digesting the copious amounts of cream cheese and shrimp I’ve eaten over the past few days I decided that I wanted to make a quick post of my blogging resolutions for 2014.
 I would like to pick up the pace with this blog and create new content more often.
-I want to increase my traffic and gain new viewers.
+I want to increase my website traffic and gain new viewers.

 So in an effort to make a difference Blogging this year I decided to make a post about what I would like to do for the next 365 days that would help support and grow NateBal.com.

-Coincidentally, these are good tips for anyone interested in improving readership and traffic.
+Coincidentally, these are good tips for anyone interested in improving readership and website traffic.
 SO PAY ATTENTION!
 These tips will serve you well!!

 Blog More Often